Looking for an INDMoney review?

-I signed up for INDWealth paid plan, and here is my experience with them…
+I signed up for INDMoney paid plan, and here is my experience with them…

-- INDWealth platform is a feature-rich robo-advisory service, and it uses machine learning extensively to suggest investment tailored to you.
+- INDMoney platform is a feature-rich robo-advisory service, and it uses machine learning extensively to suggest investment tailored to you.

 - The platform is still new and may not the best replacement from your existing advisor.

-Update: Since this INDwealth review was published, INDWealth has significantly revamped their platform, and customer interaction.
-As of Feb 2021, I’m a paying customer of INDWealth, and still exploring their platform.
+Update: Since this INDMoney review was published, INDWealth has significantly revamped its platform and customer interaction.
+As of March 2022, I’m a paying customer of INDMoney, and still exploring their platform.
 I will update the review with new information as soon as possible.
-You can join me on Twitter @denharsh for latest updates.
+You can join me on Twitter @denharsh for the latest updates.

-A detailed review and my experience with INDWealth below…
+A detailed review and my experience of using INDMoney is shared below…

 Here is how this all started…